-In pulmonary atresia, the valve that lets blood flow from the heart to the lungs isn't formed properly.
-Instead, some blood may enter the lungs through a temporary connection (ductus arteriosus) between a baby's aorta and the pulmonary artery.
-Some babies born with pulmonary atresia may have a small right ventricle.
+In pulmonary atresia, the valve that lets blood flow from the heart to the lungs doesn't form as it should.
+Instead, some blood may enter the lungs through a temporary connection called the ductus arteriosus.
+The ductus arterious is between a baby's main artery, called the aorta, and the pulmonary artery.
+The right lower heart chamber, called the right ventricle, may be small in some babies with pulmonary atresia.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.